GROUPAMA - FDJ

 Yellow jerseys: 3

-22 July 1997: first emotions, first stage win, courtesy of Christophe Mengin.
+22 July 1997: the first emotions and the first stage win, courtesy of Christophe Mengin.

-8 July 2003: three different leader jerseys worn in the same stage (McGee in yellow, Cooke in white and Mengin in polka dots), with Cooke poised to take the final points classification
+8 July 2003: three distinctive jerseys worn in the same stage (McGee in yellow, Cooke in white and Mengin in polka dots), foreshadowing Cooke's victory in the final points classification.

-26 July 2014: after the time trial between Bergerac and Périgueux, for the first time, FDJ climb onto the final podium of the Tour de France with Thibaut Pinot, in third place overall and wearing the best young rider's white jersey.
+26 July 2014: after the time trial between Bergerac and Périgueux, FDJ climb onto the final podium of the Tour de France for the first time with Thibaut Pinot in third place and wearing the white jersey.

 Receive exclusive news about the Tour